 Toast to Perkeo

 You’ll see images of Perkeo, Heidelberg’s infamous court jester, emblazoned all over the city.
 It’s said that someone of royal blood took a liking to the little guy (he was known as Pankert then) and imported him into the Heidelberg Castle to be the official entertainer.
 Once there, Pankert guzzled his way to local stardom.
 It’s believed that the diminutive dude drank five to eight gallons of wine a day!
 Today, he’s best-known as Perkeo, a play on the Italian phrase perché no (why not).
 If you find yourself inspired to follow in Perkeo’s footsteps, head to Brauhaus Vetter, on the street perpendicular to the Old Bridge (Steingasse 9).
 Vetter’s is a lively brewery where Vetter 33 – one of the world’s strongest beers – is ever a flowin’.
-The restaurant also serves some fantastic German goodies that are the perfect match for beer: bratwurst, pretzels, and hearty pork and chicken dishes.
+The restaurant also serves some fantastic German goodies, which are the perfect match for beer: bratwurst, pretzels, and hearty pork and chicken dishes.

 Relax along the riverside